 - Mediation relies on being in the same room as their ex partner which some people are unable to do.
 Whilst “shuttle mediation” is an option, you are likely to be encouraged to sit round the table with your ex.

-Mediation is not free (unless you are entitled to legal aid), but it is invariably far cheaper than you both instructing your own solicitors to do battle in court.
+Mediation is not free but it is invariably far cheaper than you both instructing your own Solicitors to do battle in Court.

 Most Mediators charge an hourly rate that is divided equally between you both.
 We combine that hourly rate with a fixed fee for each mediation session and writing up the 'Memorandum of Understanding' at the end.

 We can provide immediate legal representation anywhere in England & Wales.
 We offer both flexible pricing and fixed fees for all our family law services.